Meet the team and contact us so we can help answer any questions you may have.Learn More ›

 Grand Rapids has long been recognized for its cleanliness and safety.
 Now, we’re doing even more to combat COVID-19.
 For example.
 Downtown Ambassadors are continuously sanitizing parking meters, benches, railings, and trash containers throughout downtown.

 Local compliance with face covering and social distancing guidelines, ubiquitous handwashing stations, a world-class healthcare system, and proactive city and county governments have thus far kept the area in relatively good straits with regards to COVID-19.
+Vaccines are now currently being administered throughout the state.
+As of mid-April, 29% of Michigan residents 16 and older have been fully vaccinated for COVID-19 and 44% have a received at least a first dose.
+Check out this dashboard (page 7) for the latest numbers.

 The Gerald R. Ford International Airport (GRR) is one example of local health and safety innovation.
 The airport launched a “Fly Safe.
 Fly Ford.” campaign to restore confidence in air travel and educate visitors about new cleaning and sanitation protocols – such as utilizing a Large Area Autonomous Disinfecting Vehicle (LAAD) to roam the facility dispensing FDA-approved disinfecting solution on high-contact surfaces.
 GRR is the first airport in the world to implement this technology.